The Scary Truth Behind States Affected By Drug Overdose

 Now that the U.S. opioid crisis has been declared a public health emergency, drug detox treatments are becoming more widespread and easily accessible.
 Many health insurers now cover all costs associated with drug detox so those suffering from drug use disorders can become healthier and avoid an overdose.
 Those without health insurance plans who need help overcoming addiction may also qualify for free detox treatment on behalf of federal, state, and private funding.

-If you or a loved one needs help overcoming drug addiction, call our 24/7 confidential helpline at 800-483-2193.
+If you or a loved one needs help overcoming drug addiction, call our 24/7 confidential helpline at 800-483-2193(Who Answers?).
 Our caring drug abuse counselors will discuss all your treatment options so you and your loved ones can avoid a drug overdose and achieve a healthier, more fulfilling drug-free lifestyle.